microsoft/sudo/README.md

 ## Relationship to `sudo` on Unix/Linux

 Everything about permissions and the command line experience is different between Windows and Linux.
-This project is not a fork of the Unix/Linux `sudo` project, nor is it a port of that `sudo` project.
+This project is neither a fork nor a port of the Unix/Linux `sudo` project.
 Instead, Sudo for Windows is a Windows-specific implementation of the `sudo` concept.

-As the two are entirely different applications, you'll find that certain elements of the traditional `sudo` experience are not present in Sudo for Windows, and vice versa.
-Scripts and documentation that are written for `sudo` may not be able to be used directly with Sudo for Windows without some modification.
+As the two are entirely different applications, certain elements of the traditional `sudo` experience are missing in `Sudo` for Windows, and vice versa.
+Scripts and documentation written for sudo may not work directly with Sudo for Windows without modification.

 ## Documentation